-Meanwhile, individuals organizations in many fields are developing innovative models and methodology and doing empirical research, unaware that they share the same fundamental hypothesis.
-In social work, family group conferencing or family group decisionmaking processes empower extended families to meet privately, without professionals in the room, to make a plan to protect children in their own families from further violence and neglect (American Humane Association, 2003).
+Meanwhile, individuals and organizations in many fields are developing innovative models and methodology and doing empirical research, unaware that they share the same fundamental hypothesis.
+In social work, family group conferencing or family group decision-making processes empower extended families to meet privately, without professionals in the room, to make a plan to protect children in their own families from further violence and neglect (American Humane Association, 2003).
 In criminal justice, restorative circles and conferences allow victims, offenders and their respective family members and friends to come together to explore how everyone has been affected by an offense and, when possible, to decide how to repair the harm and meet their own needs (McCold, 2003).
-In education (for more about restorative practices in schools go to www.safersanerschools.org), circles and groups provide opportunities for students to share their feelings, build relationships and problemsolve, and when there is wrongdoing, to play an active role in addressing the wrong and making things right (Riestenberg, 2002).
+In education, circles and groups provide opportunities for students to share their feelings, build relationships and solve problems, and when there is wrongdoing, to play an active role in addressing the wrong and making things right (Riestenberg, 2002).